emaloney/MBDataEnvironment/README.md

 ### Debugging Expressions

 When faced with an expression that isn't behaving as you expect, first check your application's console log.
-When unhandled expression errors occur, information will be written to the console that will help pinpoint the problem.
+When unhandled expression errors occur, information will be written to the console describing the problem.

 If that doesn't help, you may need to delve further.
 The Mockingbird Data Environment comes with several tools to help you debug.

 #### MBML Functions for Debugging

-The [`MBMLDebugFunctions`](https://rawgit.com/emaloney/MBDataEnvironment/master/Documentation/html/Classes/MBMLDebugFunctions.html) class provides MBML functions useful when debugging an expression.
+The [`MBMLDebugFunctions`](https://rawgit.com/emaloney/MBDataEnvironment/master/Documentation/html/Classes/MBMLDebugFunctions.html) class provides MBML functions useful for debugging expressions.

-Some of these functions allow you to wrap an expression (or a portion thereof) in a function call that writes debugging information to the console.
-Functions that work in this way return the value their input parameter, so they can be inserted at variable reference or subreference boundaries without affecting the expression's result.
+Some of these are *pass-through* functions that allow you to wrap an expression (or a portion thereof) in a function call that writes debugging information to the console, but does not otherwise interfere with the expression in which its used.
+These types of functions can be inserted at variable reference or subreference boundaries in an expression without affecting the expression's result.

-For example, consider the following complex expression:
+Consider the expression:

 ```
 $dictionary[$key].propertyValue.anotherValue[$arrayIndex]